techstreams/TSChatWise/docs/GettingStarted.md

 👉 Make sure the checkbox is __unchecked__ before posting the lesson.

-👉 Uncheck box to schedule/reschedule a lesson post.
+👉 Uncheck box to reuse a lesson post.

 👉 Ensure that there are no extraneous checkboxes in this column or **TSChatWise** will try to post empty lessons.